-This contains some guidance on setting up a database for ICAT and which to choose.
+This contains some guidance on setting up a database for ICAT and which

 The database system must be supported by eclipselink and must support transactions and enforce foreign key constraints.
 This includes most database systems you are likely to want as explained at the eclipselink web site It has been tested with: MySQL, Oracle and Derby.